-It makes me want to wrap my old self in a hug, and physcially dump all those silly thoughts out of her head.
-And then, replace it with a clean little slate that only focuses on the things that matter and make an impact… not all the noise.
+It makes me want to wrap my old self in a hug, and shake all those silly thoughts out of her head.
+And then, replace it with clean slate that’s way more simple, calm and freeing.

-Back then, trying to figure out my food puzzle just felt so out of my control for the amount of attention I was putting in.
-I felt stuck and frustrated a lot of the time.
+Back then, trying to figure out food felt like a full time job somedays.
+I felt stuck and frustrated with my progress a lot of the time.

-No matter how ‘healthy” I ate, I still had sugar and carb cravings.
+Butno matter how ‘healthy” I ate, I still had:

-And blood sugar crashes/hangry problems.
+Blood sugar crashes most afternoons around 3 or 4pm (when I’d crave a little treat to keep going).
 I was hungry all the time, and thought about food all the time.

-And guilty if I had just one thing that wasn’t “healthy” high in calories/fat/carbs.
+And guilty if I had just one thing that wasn’t “healthy” (aka, high in calories/fat/carbs back then).

 And multiple pairs of jeans in a three size range, depending on the day.

-I wish someone told me that it was the other way around.
-And to stop trying to struggle-bus my way upstream.
+I wish that someone told me that it was the other way around.

-It’s the center domino, and you could spend so many years testing and trying to find the perfect way to eat, when in reality, it’s your relationship to it that the matters most to your actual daily quality of life.
+That you could spend so many years testing and trying to find the perfect diet or theory on how to eat, when in reality, it’s your relationship to it, and how you talk to yourself internally, that the matters most to your actual daily quality of life.

 kindness and ability to give to others